rcook/beginning-practical-haskell/part04.md

 print :: Show a => a -> IO ()
 ```

-* This has a type constraint of `Show a`
-* `a` is a type variable again
-* `Show` is a type class
-* For the sake of this discussion, `Show` is a type class with a single "method" `show`:
+ The type signature has a type constraint of `Show a` where `a` is a type variable again.
+For the sake of this discussion, `Show` is a type class with a single "method" `show` (it's not quite this simple but, whatever!):

 ```ghci
 λ> :t show
 show :: Show a => a -> String
 ```

-* A function on a type class is commonly referred to as a "method" by analogy with "method" on a class or interface in object-oriented programming
-* `show` takes an object of some type `a` and returns a `String`
-* Haskell's primitive types implement `show` and typically return a human-readable representation of a value
+A function on a type class is commonly referred to as a "method" by analogy with methods on a class or interface in object-oriented languages.
+Thus, `show` is a method taking a value of some type `a` and returning a `String`.
+All of Haskell's primitive types implement `Show` which typically return a human-readable representation of a value.
+You can provide instances for user-defined types&mdash;which we'll discuss eventually&mdash;or have them derived automatically for you using `deriving Show` where possible.

-* So, what's `IO`?
-* Well, clearly it's a type class much like `Num` etc.
+So, what's `IO`?
+Well, it's a type class much like `Num` and we already saw `()` or the unit type.
 * What's `()`?
 * It's pronounced "unit"
 * It's the single inhabitant of the [unit type][unittype]